Sapporo Travel Guide 札幌

 Snow, beer, or the colonial architecture ...
 What best defines Sapporo, capital of Hokkaido?

-With its grid-iron street plan, its straight avenues and cross-roads, you could think you are in New York or Hong Kong.
-Like them, Sapporo is a colonial city, founded in 1866 by a Japanese government that intended to "civilize" Hokkaido Island at the expense of the Ainu, the indigenous people of Hokkaido, settled there for thousands of years.
+With its grid street plan, straight avenues and cross-roads, you could almost think you are in New York or Hong Kong.
+Like them, Sapporo is a colonial city, founded in 1866 by a Japanese government that intended to "civilize" the island of Hokkaido at the expense of the Ainu, the indigenous people of Hokkaido, settled there for thousands of years.

 The first sip of beer